Hong Kong vigil organizer arrested on Tiananmen anniversary - WTMJ

 Efforts to suppress public memory of the Tiananmen events have lately turned to Hong Kong, where the June 4 Museum was closed this week and police again Friday warned residents not to attend the vigil.

-The nighttime event in Victoria Park has been banned for a second year under coronavirus pandemic restrictions.
+The nighttime event in Victoria Park has been banned for a second year under coronavirus pandemic restrictions, although the city has had no local cases for over six weeks.
 But the action comes amid sweeping moves to quell dissent in the city, including a new national security law, election changes and arrests of many activists who participated in pro-democracy protests that swept Hong Kong in 2019.

-Law Kwok-hoi, senior superintendent of the Hong Kong police force, reminded residents the event was banned.
+Hong Kong police said Friday that they would be cordoning off parts of Victoria Park, including football fields and basketball pitches, to prevent any unauthorized gatherings to commemorate the crackdown.
+Police said they were aware of calls on social media urging people to turn up for the vigil.

+Local media including the South China Morning Post newspaper reported this week that the police were planning to deploy about 7,000 officers on Friday to enforce the ban on unauthorized protests.
 Taking part in an illegal gathering has a maximum penalty of 5 years imprisonment.

-Law also told reporters police had arrested a 36-year-old woman from the Hong Kong Alliance, as well as a 20-year-old food delivery man for advertising and publicizing an unauthorized assembly on their social media accounts even after the vigil was banned.
+Law Kwok-hoi, police senior superintendent, told reporters police had arrested a 36-year-old woman from the Hong Kong Alliance, as well as a 20-year-old food delivery man for advertising and publicizing an unauthorized assembly on their social media accounts even after the vigil was banned.

-Chow Hang Tung, vice chair of the group, was arrested Friday morning, according to the alliance, which organized the vigil and ran the June 4 Museum dedicated to remembering Tiananmen.
+Chow Hang Tung, vice chair of the group, was arrested Friday morning, according to the alliance, which organized the vigil and ran the June 4 Museum dedicated to the memory of Tiananmen.

 After the ban was issued, Chow urged people to commemorate the event privately by lighting a candle wherever they are.

-Last year, thousands went to Victoria Park to light candles and sing songs in remembrance despite the ban.
+Last year, thousands went to Victoria Park to light candles and sing songs.
 Police later charged more than 20 activists including Chow for their participation in the unauthorized assembly.

-Two other key members of the Hong Kong Alliance — Lee Cheuk-yan and Albert Ho — are behind bars for their participation in separate unauthorized assemblies in 2019.
+Two other key members of the Hong Kong Alliance — Lee Cheuk-yan and Albert Ho — are behind bars for taking part in unauthorized assemblies in 2019.

 Chow, a barrister, said in an earlier interview with The Associated Press that she was expecting to be imprisoned at some point for her activism.
 She has been part of the Hong Kong Alliance since 2010.